IdealAQ/aq-rpi-setup-scripts/README.md

 Checks if the variables required to set up FRP remote access are set.
 If some variables are not set, it prompts their values.

-Request the parameter values from the admin if their values are not known.
+Request the veriable values from the admin if their values are not known.

 | variable              | description                      | default | note           |
 |-----------------------|----------------------------------|---------|----------------|